Bitagora/bitagora-web/static/en/terms.md

 The User acknowledges the following risks to any use the Bitagora Platform and expressly agrees to neither hold Bitagora or the Bitagora Team liable should any of the following risks occur:

 #### Risk of regulatory actions in one or more jurisdictions
-The Bitagora Platform could be impacted by one or more regulatory inquiries or regulatory actions, which could impede or limit the ability of the Bitagora Platform to continue to operate, or which could impede or limit the ability of a user to use the Bitagora Platform in one way or another.
+The Bitagora Platform, as well as Polls conducted with the Bitagora Platform, could be impacted by one or more regulatory inquiries or regulatory actions, which could impede or limit the ability of the Bitagora Platform to continue to operate, or which could impede or limit the ability of a user to use the Bitagora Platform in one way or another.

 #### Risk of alternative networks using the Bitagora software
 It is possible that alternative Bitagora-based networks could be established, which utilize the same open-source source code and open-source protocol underlying the Bitagora Platform.
 The Bitagora network may conflict with these alternative Bitagora-based networks, which could potentially negatively impact the Bitagora Platform.